Female Genital Mutilation: The Difficult Debates

 Male circumcision (MGM: male genital mutilation) is normally a minor procedure carried out on new-born babies, under informed supervision and with well-established modes of after-care.
 It is a ‘hygiene’ ritual which has been part of some faiths for millennia and is not seen as subjugating those on whom it is performed.

-Whilst substantive morbidity and mortality data are hard to come by - more information would be very welcome if available - these considerations suggest that negative psychological and medical impacts (up to and including death) are significantly greater for girls than for boys, overall.
+Whilst in 2012 substantive morbidity and mortality data in the UK are hard to come by – more information would be very welcome if available – these considerations suggest that negative psychological and medical impacts (up to and including death) are significantly greater for girls than for boys, overall.
 The female form of the procedure is, all things considered, more dangerous than the male form – and by its very nature also reaches out to the next generation when maternity complications(and even fistula) ensue.

-For these reasons alone – even apart from the unequivocal illegality of FGM performed or in any way commissioned under UK law – female circumcision would seem to be a more immediate matter than male circumcision.
-There can be no argument in the UK: it must cease, now.
+For these reasons alone – even apart from the unequivocal illegality of FGM performed or in any way commissioned under UK law – female ‘circumcision’ would seem to be a more immediate matter in the UK than male circumcision.
+There can be no argument: it must cease, now.

 Having said that, however, there remain important issues to resolve about male circumcision.
 It does have medical dangers and tragically a small proportion of the baby boys who undergo circumcision do die or have long-term health problems because of it.
-But UK legislators seem unwilling to confront these dangers.
+And in some African countries fatalities amongst teenage boys undergoing circumcision are well acknowledged.

-Whatever the debates about MGM however, it is critical that the greater perils of FGM are not put aside.
+Whatever the debates about MGM however, it is critical that the even greater perils of FGM are not put aside.
 Both are very significant matters, but this is one area of contention where male ‘traditional’ considerations must not be permitted to eclipse female well-being.
 The immediate priority is, unequivocally, to stop FGM.
+And from that we can hope will follow action to protect, from what is for most a somewhat lesser danger, the boys as well.

 UK focus, or international?